quicwg/multipath/draft-ietf-quic-multipath.md

 Note that an endpoint might not follow the peer’s advertisements, but these frames are still a clear signal of the peer's preference of path usage.
 Each peer indicates its preference of path usage independently of the other peer.
-It means that peers may have different usage preferences for the same path.
+That means that peers may have different usage preferences for the same path.
-Depending on the sender's decisions, this may lead to usage of paths that have been indicated as "standby" by the peer or non-usage of some locally available paths.
+Depending on the data sender's decisions, this may lead to usage of paths that have been indicated as "standby" by the peer or non-usage of some locally available paths.

 PATH_AVAILABLE indicates that a path is "available", i.e., it suggests to the peer to use its own logic to split traffic among available paths.

 PATH_STANDBY marks a path as "standby", i.e., it suggests that no traffic should be sent on that path if another path is available.
+If all active paths are marked as "standby", no guidance is provided about which path should be used.
+If an endpoints starts using a path that was marked as "standby" by its peer because it has detected issues on the paths marked as "available", it is RECOMMENDED to updates it own path state signaling such that the peer avoids using the broken path.
+An enpoints that detects a path breakage can also explicitly close the path by sending a PATH_ABANDON frame (see section {{path-close}}) in order to avoid that its peer keeps using it and enable faster switch over to a standby path.
+If the endpoints does not want to close the path immediately, as connectivity could be re-established, it is RECOMMENDED to send PING frames to quickly detect connecivtity changes and switch back in a timely way.

 If no frame indicating a path usage preference was received for a certain path, the preference of the peer is unknown and the sender needs to decide based on it own local logic if the path should be used.